apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 3. Copy the downloaded file to the directory where you want to install Drill.

-4. Extract the contents of the Drill tar.gz file.
+4. Extract the contents of the Drill .tar.gz file.
 Use sudo if necessary:

-    `tar -xvzf apache-drill-1.1.0.tar.gz`
+    `tar -xvzf <.tar.gz file name>`

 The extraction process creates an installation directory containing the Drill software.